kubash/kubash/README.md

 ```

 Another issue is that the kubash user will have conflicting known_hosts entries for ssh, move your known_hosts file temporarily to test.

+##### Packer variables

+variables starting with K8S KUBASH or PACKER PKR_VAR are automatically passed through.
+See packer.bash for the actual greps.